Those who want a clear window into the health of their leopard gecko should start by monitoring their reptile’s bowel

 They may only go to the bathroom once every several days.

-If you notice your adult gecko has not gone to the bathroom in seven to eight days, there could be something seriously wrong with your reptile.
+If you notice your adult gecko has not gone to the bathroom in seven to eight days, there could be something seriously wrong with your lizard.

 This should be cause for concern.

 A new gecko may still be stressed out from moving to a new location and enclosure.

-This could result in a lack of appetite for the first week or so.
+This could result in a loss of appetite for the first week or so.

 If you recently purchased your gecko and it has yet to go to the bathroom, it may not be a huge concern just yet.

 Keep an eye on poop health and do your best to encourage them to eat.

 If the problem persists, consider taking them to an experienced lizard veterinarian to investigate the issue and ensure there is no other reason for their lack of appetite.

 If your gecko is not new and still has not pooped in seven to eight days, it is time to take further action.

 It could result from impaction, dehydration, or improper tank temperatures.

 Impaction is a fancy term meaning there is a blockage in the digestive system.

 In most cases, this is caused by a gecko who consumed loose substrate such as sand from the bottom of their enclosure.

-This loose substrate blocks their digestive system and keeps them from going to the bathroom.
+This loose substrate blocks digestion and keeps them from going to the bathroom.

 It might be pretty uncomfortable for them and needs to be addressed.

 You may want to give them a warm bath while gently massaging the belly area.

 This can sometimes help pass the blockage, but it is not always successful.